STARS-Design-Track-2025/nebula-iii/docs/team_02/README.md

 # NEBULA III - Project Documentation

-## Team 02 - [Team Name]
+## Team 02 - STARS Stabilizers
-* **Peer Mentor:** [Name]
+* **Peer Mentor:** Johnny Hazboun
-* [Name]
-* [Name]
-* [Name]
+* Vikash Gunalan
-* [Name]
+* Soumil Verma
-* [Add more names, if needed]

 ## Project Overview
-Describe what your project is in 2-3 sentences.
-Do NOT mention functionality details, you will add those in the *Functionality Description and Testing* section.
+We present Polaris!
+Polaris is a 2D Ball Balancer that was designed by STARS 2025 Team 2 by Vikash and Soumil.

 ## Pin Layout
 Note that on the final chip, there are 38 GPIO pins of which you have access to 34.
 The first number represents the GPIO on the physical chip, while the second number (in brackets) represents the number in your Verilog code.
 For each pin, mention if it is an input, output, or both and describe the pin function.
+The layout pins will be in the form of the ICE40 FPGA.
+Note that this is only functional with the shield off.

 * **Pin 00 [00]** - Not used
 * **Pin 01 [--]** - NOT ALLOWED